 What are our results like?

-The Politics department is very proud of its excellent results.
-In 2016, 90.5% of A2 students achieved A*-B grades.
-At AS, 62.8% of students achieved A-B grades.
+The Politics department is very proud of its consistently excellent results.
+In 2018, 84% of our students achieved A*-B grades in their Politics A level.

 What do our students have to say about us?

 “Politics at CGS is great as it opens up your understanding of your own country’s political sphere, and why decisions we often never understand, are made” – Will Tame, Year 12.

 “Politics is fun and interesting to study - and the way it is taught at CGS is very engaging and helpful” – Henry Rutherford, Year 13

 “The Politics Department at Chesham organizes amazing trips and events – my highlight was the EU referendum debate with representatives from a variety of political backgrounds” – Sophia Lingley, Year 13

 “At Chesham, Politics is really good to study as it broadens your knowledge of both the UK and US Politics.
 It especially helped us with understanding the 2016 EU referendum and how we would be affected by the outcome” – Izzy Hummerstone, Year 13.

 The Politics A Level (first teaching September 2017) takes a look at the political systems in the UK and the USA.
 We will be following the Edexcel syllabus as follows: